Approach Matters in Data Migration

 Traditionally, ETL-style data migrations focus on moving tables and rows from one system to another.
 The challenge is that system and database designs are often very different and complex.
 Simply moving data is not the issue.

 New large-scale applications and associated data models are complex.
 Migration is always challenging, and an appropriate method must be used to succeed.
-We focus on managing this complexity by creating units of migration—we call them Business Objects—that maintain the business logic and help stakeholders engage in the migration process.
+We focus on managing complexity by creating units of migration that maintain the business logic, create transparency and help stakeholders gain confidence in the migration process.

 Hopp stands in contrast to the traditional, flow-based approach often applied to data migration.